The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Bu məqalə Google Translate servisi vasitəsi ilə avtomatik olaraq rus dilindən azərbaycan dilinə tərcümə olunmuşdur.
 Bundan sonra mətn redaktə edilməmişdir.

-International divorce: how to divide custody of a child if parents are citizens of different countries
+International divorce: how to divide custody of a child if the parents are citizens of different countries

-Love knows no boundaries, can overcome oceans, etc. We have all heard and even seen it.
+Love knows no boundaries, can cross oceans, etc. We have all heard and even seen this.
 International marriages are the norm of modern life.
 But not all of them end with a happy ending.
-Often, love that has overcome borders cannot overcome life, the difference in characters and other troubles - and the marriage breaks up.
-Making an international divorce is more difficult than dissolving the marriage of citizens of one country, but even more difficult in this case is to share custody of a child.
-This painful question interests many of my clients, so I decided to analyze everything in detail.
+Often, love that has overcome boundaries cannot overcome everyday life, differences in characters and other troubles - and the marriage breaks up.
+Filing an international divorce is more difficult than dissolving a marriage of citizens of one country, but in this case it is even more difficult to divide custody of a child.
+This painful issue interests many of my clients, so I decided to analyze everything in detail.

 Photo: IStock